LLMnesia vs Obsidian for AI Conversation Notes

 What LLMnesia does differently

-LLMnesia doesn't require you to make a decision at the time of a conversation.
+LLMnesia does not ask you to decide at the moment of a conversation.
 It indexes everything automatically as you browse supported AI platforms.
-The full text of every exchange — your prompts, the AI's responses, code blocks, analysis — becomes searchable without any copy-paste or vault management.
+The full text of every exchange, your prompts, the AI's responses, code blocks, analysis, becomes searchable without any copy-paste or vault management.
+The practical effect: LLMnesia captures the conversations you did not know you would want to find again.

 The discipline gap